asudakou/Analyzing_TD-NIRS/README.md

 # Analyzing_TD-NIRS
-- The contents are Data and MATLAB scripts used for 2023 Publication:
+- The contents are Data and MATLAB scripts used for 2023 Publication.

+The first LMA algorithm does multi-layered curve-fitting of the DTOF for determining the absolute optical properties (and/or the thicknesses of layers).

+The second LMA algorithm uses the changes in moments to determine the changes in optical properties (and/or the thicknesses of layers).

+The data includes 3 experiments involving blood and 2 experiments involving ink, in a two-layered phantom, measured with a multi-wavelength TD-NIRS system.

-"Two-layered blood-lipid phantom and method to determine absorption and oxygenation employing changes in moments of DTOFs"
+- "Two-layered blood-lipid phantom and method to determine absorption and oxygenation employing changes in moments of DTOFs"

 Aleh Sudakou, Heidrun Wabnitz, André Liemert, Martin Wolf, and Adam Liebert

 DOI  :

-The first LMA algorithm does multi-layered curve-fitting of the DTOF for determining the absolute optical properties (and/or the thicknesses of layers)

-The second LMA algorithm uses the changes in moments to determine the changes in optical properties.

-The data includes 3 experiments involving blood and 2 experiments involving ink, in a two-layered phantom, measured with a multi-wavelength TD-NIRS system.

 - The moments-based method: